darktjm/gamesup/README.md

   - If the game wants it, I change to its directory

-  - If the game needs it, I set up two directories in ~/.local/share:
+  - If the game needs it, I set up two directories in `~/.local/share`:

-     - game-saves/<gamename> - where to store writable overlay
+     - `game-saves/`*gamename* - where to store writable overlay
-     - game-mnt/<gamename> - where to mount the game + writable overlay
+     - `game-mnt/`*gamename* - where to mount the game + writable overlay

     I then use unionfs to mount the game writable.
 Otherwise, the game directory will be read-only.
 Note that unionfs is a fuse filesystem.
 This makes it much easier to use than overlayfs.
-It also means that a bug in gentoo, where mtab isn't a symbolic like as it should be, must be corrected in order for fusermount -u to work.
+It also means that a bug in gentoo, where `/etc/mtab` isn't a symbolic link as it should be, must be corrected in order for `fusermount -u` to work.

   - Since I use FVWM with a large virtual desktop (not multiple desktops!), this confuses some games.
 It also sometimes causes edge scrolling to fail.
-For both of these reasons, I send a command (which requires that the FvwmCommandS module be running) to fvwm to reduce the virtual window size to 1x1.
+For both of these reasons, I send a command (which requires that the FvwmCommandS module be running) to fvwm to reduce the virtual desktop size to 1x1.
 I suppress this for things known to work without it.

   - I also turn off X's screen saver options.
 DPMS seems to have been removed from my X server recently, but I still leave that in.
-I don't, however kill xscreensaver or whater other tricks your system may need in addition to turn off screen savers.
+I don't, however kill `xscreensaver` or whater other tricks your system may need in addition to turn off screen savers.
 Such active "screensavers" don't really save LCD screens, and popping processes to the front often kills wine full-screen programs.

-  - Since setuid programs drop LD_LIBRARY_PATH, among other things, I preserve it if non-empty by prefixing the command with "env LD_LIBRARY_PATH=...".
+  - Since setuid programs (like `nonet`) drop `LD_LIBRARY_PATH`, among other things, I preserve it if non-empty by prefixing the command with "`env LD_LIBRARY_PATH=`...".

   - I save the game's main process ID in a known location, so that I can kill a game using killgame.
 This is bound to a global key in